Diverse Subset Selection via Norm-Based Sampling and Orthogonality

 \subsection{Results}

 \textbf{Fully supervised results. } The results in \cref{fig:fs} demonstrate that the simple baseline of randomization according to norm achieves a significant performance boost compared to uniform random selection in CIFAR-10, CIFAR-100 and Tiny-ImageNet.
-The results also show that our proposed algorithm contributes to CIFAR-10/100.
+The results also show that our proposed GS algorithm contributes to CIFAR-10/100.
 It also contributes an additional enhancement in performance compared to randomization based on norm alone.
 This is especially notable for CIFAR-100, where the results are comparable with TypiClust.
 Integrating the norm criterion on top of previous methods yields comparable and even better results, which is particularly evident with CIFAR-10/100 with ProbCover and with Tiny-ImageNet with TypiClust.
 For ImageNet, using the norm criterion leads to comparable results with the baselines.
-In \cref{sup:large_subsets}, we present results with larger subsets.
-In these cases, incorporating the norm criterion improved accuracy when used alone and when is combined with ProbCover.
+The results for OrganMNIST are presented in \cref{fig:fs_organ}.
+In this case, using the norm criterion improved accuracy when used alone and when is combined with ProbCover.
 However, it did not improve the results with TypiClust.
 Note that the Gram-Schmidt technique usually outperforms random choice but not other baselines tested.

 For Yelp (\cref{fig:yelp_fs}), the results exhibit variance, likely due to the imbalanced nature of the chosen subset and the unbalanced test set.
 Selecting an extremely small subset may lead to low class coverage.
 Additionally, while the training set is balanced, the test set is highly imbalanced, which can amplify the effect of under-represented labels and result in significant fluctuations in test accuracy.
 We see that on average, the norm and Gram-Schmidt surpass the performance of random choice and that using TypiClust with norm is on-par and usually better then without the norm addition.
 In \cref{fig:fs_organ}, we present results with OrganAMNIST.